Supporting a healthy menu in the classroom

 Get the students involved with creating promotional videos about the canteen and/or updates about changes to the canteen menu.
 This will help the school community get excited about the canteen!
 You could post these on the school’s social media (e.g. Facebook, website).

-1 Victorian Child and Adolescent Outcomes Framework.
-The Department of Education and Training, 2016, https://www.education.vic.gov.au/about/research/Pages/vcamsindicator.aspx
+Victorian Student Health and Wellbeing Survey.
+The Department of Education and Training, 2018, https://www.education.vic.gov.au/Documents/about/research/vshaws/VSHAWS-2018-Summary-Report.pdf